Xwartu/xwartu.github.io/index.md

 [Link to "Subtormentum Project"](./Subtormentum.html "Subtormentum Project").

 ### Summary:
-This is my first game jam project, where I made most of the scripting, art, and did most of the asset implementation in the game engine Godot.
-The main theme was "Under Pressure" which we applied to Latin to get Subtormentum.
-It was in a classroom environment so the work was mandatory and as such I contributed more than my peers purposefully for that reason.
+This is my first game jam project, where I created scripting, art, and asset implementation in the game engine Godot.
+The main theme was "Under Pressure" which we applied from Latin to get Subtormentum.

 ### Prototype: 451